Colorado Springs Airport

 The military part of the airport, known as Peterson Space Force Base, originally operated primarily by the United States Air Force, now hosts Space Base Delta 1 in addition to the Air Force Reserve 302nd Airlift Wing under lease.
 The base itself is located on the north side of runway 13/31.

 A established civilian terminal eventually opened in 1942, as more people were being introduced to the city, it received more expansions.
 It is operated by the City of Colorado Springs under the name "Colorado Springs Airport", after the city.
-American, Delta, and United flies to Colorado Springs year-round and Allegiant, Southwest, and Frontier Airlines seasonally.
-It has been praised by both military and current state officials as an important military capital, but also criticised for perceived underperformance and inefficiencies by the Department of Defence (referred to as Department of War).
+American, Delta, Southwest, and United provide service to Colorado Springs year-round and Allegiant seasonally.